Renato Augusto: Beijing Guoan

 On 6 January 2016, Renato joined Chinese club Beijing Guoan for a reported fee of €8 million.
 On 16 March 2016, Augusto made his Guoan debut in a 0-0 away draw at Tianjin TEDA, and scored his first goal for the club on 17 April in a 3-0 away win against Hangzhou Green Town.
 On 11 March 2018, he captained Guoan for the first time in a 2-1 away win against Jiangsu Suning.
 On 25 August 2018, he scored his first hat trick for the club in a 5-2 away win against Tianjin TEDA.
 On 30 November 2018, he captained Guoan to win the 2018 Chinese FA Cup after a 2-2 away draw (aggregated 3-3 draw, Guoan won on away goals) against Shandong Luneng, the club's first major trophy in 9 years.
 On 20 April 2019, he made his 100th appearance for Beijing Guoan in a game against Hebei China Fortune.

 Return to Corinthians

 On 22 July 2021, after terminating his contract with Beijing Guoan, Renato returned to Corinthians, signing a deal until 31 December 2023.

 At the end of the 2023 season, Corinthians announced Renato's departure from the club.

 Fluminense

 On 5 January 2024, Renato signed a two-year contract with Série A club Fluminense.

+Retirement

+On 18 September 2025, Renato officially announced his retirement.
+The former player revealed that he had consulted with others about continuing in the field, working on a committee or as an executive.